ScienceOfComputerProgramming/SCICO-D-23-00335/README.md

 #### What game-architectures can be targeted?

 Games written in Java would be easiest to target, as PX-MBT is also written in Java.
 Other architectures can be targeted through a socket connection.
 This can be achieved by adding server-side program at the game-side that accepts command from a PX-MBT test agent and translates the command to e.g. player's keyboard command.
 The server-side program should also able to send back observation on the game state back to the agent.
-More on this is explained in the **Documentation** section below, on the topic _Building the 'plugin' to connect PX-MBT to your own computer game_.
+More on this is explained in the **Documentation** section below, on the topic _Building the interface to connect PX-MBT to your own computer game_.

 #### Documentation <a name="docs"></a>